-How can you use technology to make you happier?
+How technology can make you happier

 There’s certainly a near-term and long-term difference: your brain loves things that give you more options even if too many choices end up making you miserable.
 (Humans aren’t always rational.
 Welcome to Earth.)

 Problem is we all have a tendency to use technology to replace relationships.